canonical/anbox-cloud-docs/explanation/capacity-planning.md

 Depending on the resources that your application requires, if the [default resource preset](https://discourse.ubuntu.com/t/24960) does not suit, you can choose suitable [resources](https://discourse.ubuntu.com/t/application-manifest/24197#resources) that fit your application.

 When an instance for an application is launched, it takes the specified amount of resources.
-AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
+AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#over-committing-resources-3) for how to allow a higher resource usage).
 In such cases, you will see the following error message when trying to launch a new instance:

     No suitable node to satisfy instance requirement available

 If an instance stops with an error, its disk space is preserved for inspection.
 Other resources are released.
 Therefore, if you have many instances with `error` status, you might run out of disk space.

-<a name="gpu-slots"></a>
 ### GPU slots

 An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and instances](https://discourse.ubuntu.com/t/17768) for more information).